This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 External fixation of a leg fracture is surgery to repair your child's broken leg.

 The week before your child's surgery:

-- Your child may need to have blood and urine tests, and chest and leg x-rays taken.
-Ask your caregiver for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+- Your child may need blood and urine tests before his surgery.
+He may also need chest leg x-rays.
+Talk to your child's healthcare provider about these or other tests you may need.
+Write down the date, time, and location for each test.

 The day of your child's surgery: